microsoft/rag-experiment-accelerator/README.md

     "azure_oai_chat_deployment_name":  "determines the Azure OpenAI deployment name", "embedding_model_name": "embedding model name",
     "openai_temperature": "determines the OpenAI temperature.
 Valid value ranges from 0 to 1.", "search_relevancy_threshold": "the similarity threshold to determine if a doc is relevant.
-Valid ranges are from 0.0 to 1.0"
+Valid ranges are from 0.0 to 1.0", "chunking_strategy": "determines the chunking strategy.
+Valid values are 'azure-document-intelligence' or 'basic'", }
-}
 ```